-- DESTINATION
+DESTINATION

-It is possible to choose between BOTTOM and BOTTOM CUT (to leave the printer at the paper exit on the right side).
+It is possible to choose between BOTTOM, BOTTOM CUT (to leave the printer at the paper exit on the right side) and TOP (at the top on the right side).

 If BOTTOM (default) is selected fanfold paper leaves the printer at the paper exit (right side).
 The cutter is not activated by default.
 If print jobs shall be separated the cutter must be activated via ESC sequences from the host system.